AOSPA/android_device_xiaomi_vayu/README.md

 Device configuration for Poco X3 Pro
 =========================================

-The Poco X3 Pro (codenamed _"vayu"_) is a high-end smartphone from POCO.
+The Poco X3 Pro (codenamed _"vayu"_) is a mid-range smartphone from POCO.

 It was announced and released in March 2021.